infinia-yzl/opentierboy/.github/ISSUE_TEMPLATE/image-update.md

 1. Fork the repository
 2. Create a new branch for your changes
 3. Add or update the images as described
+    1. To add a new image set, simply run `npm run add-image-set <package-name>` where `<package-name>` is the name of the npm package of your new image set
+    2. Update the new image set in `./imageset.custom.json` with a good display name and any other customizations
+4. Test your changes
-4. Open a Pull Request linking back to this issue
+5. Open a Pull Request linking back to this issue